HDwayne/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 #### Build kernel of lesson01

-0. (Download and go into this course git repo: `git clone https://github.com/mpoquet/raspberry-pi-os-qemu && cd raspberry-pi-os-qemu`)
+0. Download and go into this course git repo:
+   `git clone https://github.com/mpoquet/raspberry-pi-os-qemu && cd raspberry-pi-os-qemu`
 1. Go into the lesson01 directory: `cd src/lesson01`
 2. Compile the kernel: `make`
-   **Note**: it should not generate any error if your configuration is correct
+   **Note**: This should not generate any error if your configuration is correct
 3. A `kernel8.img` file should now be present in your directory

 ## Test Platform